robin-kkim/kyung-robin-kim.github.io/cv.md

 ## Community Outreach & Volunteering

-`June 2021 - present`
-__Member__, NRT Professional Development Planning Committee
-•	Generate ideas for cohort sessions (e.g. applying improv skills to research/presentations; teamwork cohesion and conflict resolution)
-• Assist with correspondence and scheduling

-`May 2021 – present`
-__Mentor__, Graduate School Mentor Program
-•	Offer guidance and advice from discerning graduate programs to following through with applications to one senior undergraduate

-`February 2021 – present`
+`February 2021 – present [on pause]`
 __Volunteer Consultant__, Virginia - Scientist Community Interface
 •	Gathered literature on culverts and fish passages to help inform partner organizations
 •	Identified available data sources for implementing a prioritization tool for assessing culvert removals in Virginia

-`August 2019 – present`
+`August 2019 – present [on pause]`
 __DEVELOP Ambassador__, NASA DEVELOP National Program
 •	Formed two potential partnerships between federal entities in Sitka, AK and the National Program Office in Hampton, VA to generate future project ideas
 •	Presented to two groups of undergraduate students and faculty members visiting the Sitka Sound Science Center about DEVELOP to increase interest in remote sensing applications and careers
 •	Continued assistance related to past projects, and offered resources and advice to prospective and current participants

+`May 2021 – January 2022`
+__Mentor__, Graduate School Mentor Program
+•	Offer guidance and advice from discerning graduate programs to following through with applications to one senior undergraduate

+`June 2021 - September 2021`
+__Member__, NRT Professional Development Planning Committee
+•	Generate ideas for cohort sessions (e.g. applying improv skills to research/presentations; teamwork cohesion and conflict resolution)
+• Assist with correspondence and scheduling

 `August 2019 – August 2020`
 __Informal Science Educator__, Sitka Sound Science Center; Jesuit Volunteer Corps NW-AmeriCorps